 Coach.me is an app for setting personal habits.
-You set the habits you want and check-in each time you successfully complete the habit.
-You can also hire coaches through the app to answer your questions and motivate you to achieving your habit goals.
+You set the habits you want and check-in each time you complete the habit.
+You can also hire coaches through the app to answer your questions and motivate you to achieve your habit goals.

-Coach.me also shows data on how many people set certain goals.
-This data shows the popularity of particular habits.
+Coach.me also shows data on how many people set specific goals.
+This data demonstrates the popularity of particular habits.
 I took the top 50 habits and compiled them into a model for how to have a perfect day.

 Your Morning Routine

 It starts out in the morning when you wake up.
 The morning routine is critical to start your day off right.
 First off, wake up no later than 6:30 AM and brush your teeth.
 For the first couple hours in the morning, you are going to have a “Miracle Morning.”

 After briefly washing up and weighing yourself on your bathroom scale, sit still, close your eyes, and meditate for 10 minutes.
 The meditation will include being grateful and praying.

 After your meditation session, you will do some exercise for at least 10 minutes to get the blood flowing.
 Popular ways to exercise include going to the gym, running, pushups, crunches, plank, biking, swimming, and stretching.
 Mix it up and do different exercises each day.

 After your brief exercise session, sit down and do some writing.
 For the next 10 minutes, write down your priorities for the day and list to-do items.
 Write in your journal about anything you like.

 Then for another 10 minutes, read a couple of motivational quotes and a few pages of a personal improvement book.
 By now it should be about 7:30 or 8:00 AM and you are ready to have breakfast.